 When you use the computer or console to charge your mobile device most of the time, suggest charging your mobile device with the wall charger.
 That’s because when charging your phone, a wall charger is probably quicker than just a PC.
 Another important factor is that adapters differ when it comes to efficiency, so you may not even aim to enhance them if you use a laptop to charge the mobile device.

-Official adapters are sometimes regarded as the best for mobile devices, so you can not charge your Android phone as expected when using various adapter.
+Official adapters are sometimes regarded as the best for mobile devices, so you can not charge your Android phone as expected when using various adapters.
 Also, if you are using a laptop to charge your Android, try connecting your USB cable to various ports.
 If you change ports, it can work better.
 Or a power bank can be used

 5) Restart Your Device